by The Culinistas

 You’ve stocked your kitchen, now it’s time to focus on the pantry and fridge staples, aka the larder.
 A well stocked larder has all the elements needed to build flavor throughout the cooking process, salt, fat, acid, heat, and umami should all be present.
 Below are the musts.

 A good olive oil can’t be beat, we love Kosterina, due to its rounded flavor and versatility.
 Use it for poaching, dipping, or drizzling.
-The best part about Kosterina is the subscription service, so you don’t have to worry about having high quality olive oil on hand at all times.
+The best part about a three pack of Kosterina?
+It'll last you the whole month.

 Add brightness to any dish with vinegar.
 We use sherry vin for romesco dips and champagne vinegar for salad dressings.
 Apple cider varieties are always nice to have on hand for morning wellness shots or adding to quickly wilted greens eaten over rice.

 Your spice set is an essential part of your larder, we provide a curated La Boite set to our clients that contains Allspice, Cayenne, Onion Powder, Za’atar, Cumin, Urfa, Sumac, a finishing pepper with timut, cumin, garlic and cayenne, and a Solstice Blend with cardamom, allspice and sumac.
 We create our recipes around some combination of the nine and encourage you to play around until you find your staples.